-Http downloads are the slowest option.
-The speed is limited by the server's network connection (~120 MB/s), which is shared by all users, and an upper limit per download (around ~30 MB/s) Last update: 2015-02-27 15:10 for technical reasons.
+- Http downloads are the slowest option.
+The speed is limited by the server's network connection (~120 MB/s), which is shared by all users, and an upper limit per download (around ~30 MB/s) for technical reasons.
 If your download maxes out at the per-download limit, you may try to start up to four downloads in parallel.
 Note: There is no performance benefit to expect from more than four parallel transfers!
-However, there is a connection limit, which you may trigger if you start too many parallel downloads.

-- SRMCP is the faster option in most cases, since you work with the SRM backend directly. - SRMCP + copy-script seems to be the fastest solution available.
+However, there is a connection limit, which you may trigger if you start too many parallel downloads. - SRMCP is the faster option in most cases, since you work with the SRM backend directly. - SRMCP + copy-script seems to be the fastest solution available.
 It uses globus-url-copy, which is reported to have superior performance over the default srmcp transfer.